WitsHPC/HPC-InterestGroup/shell/README.md

     - `cd`: Change directory to the home directory
     - `cd -` Change directory to the previous one
     - `cd dir` navigate to the `dir` directory.
+    - `cd ..` → CD one directory up the tree
 - `pwd` **P**rints the current (**w**orking) **d**irectory
 - `cat` Displays a file.
 Usage (among others): `cat filename`
 - `cp` **C**opies a file or directory.
 Usage: